Is $300M for Tomb Raider and Deus Ex really that big of a steal?

 What they got: 780 employees across five internal studios and three external studios, with 12 upcoming games.
 Original and licensed games such as Spintires: Mudrunner and World War Z and a ton of porting and co-development credits, including for Halo: The Master Chief Collection. *$375 million is contingent on "completion of certain projects" and other conditions

-Embracer Group's big bet seems to be that the rest of the industry is so focused on trying to trap everyone in eternal virtual Disneylands and invent money that only works online that developers like Crystal Dynamics and series like Tomb Raider are being undervalued.
+Embracer Group's big bet seems to be that the rest of the industry is so focused on trying to invent money that only works online and trap everyone in virtual Disneylands that developers like Crystal Dynamics and series like Tomb Raider are being undervalued.
 Square Enix said it outright: It's going to use cash from this sale to invest in "fields including blockchain, AI, and the cloud."

 The North American triple-A tradition (games which involve squeezing through narrow cave passages and ventilation ducts) is far from dead, though.
 At last check, the 2018 God of War sold nearly 20 million copies on PlayStation alone, and now it's on Steam, too.

-That kind of success isn't easily accomplished. $300 million might turn out to be a steal for Tomb Raider and Deus Ex, but if it does, it'll be because Embracer Group made smarter decisions than Square Enix did.
+That kind of success isn't easily accomplished. $300 million might turn out to be a steal for Tomb Raider and Deus Ex, but Embracer Group will have to make better decisions than Square Enix.
 Granted, Square Enix recently blew nearly $17 million on a streaming service it called Shinra, so maybe that won't be so hard.

 Embracer hopes Eidos-Montréal, Crystal Dynamics, and Square Enix Montréal (the third studio in the deal, which makes the "Go" series of mobile games) will start out by at least breaking even on the strength of their back catalogs.
 If it made the right bet, it expects $50 million a year in operating profit after they start releasing new games.
 We know that Crystal Dynamics is working on a new Tomb Raider, but we're not sure what else the studios are up to, outside of maintaining existing games like Marvel's Avengers.
 I think we have to expect a new Deus Ex.
 Why buy Deus Ex if you're not going to make a new Deus Ex?